sapisav/social-network/README.txt

 24.The frontend must be visually appealing(same �look and feel� throughout the application�s UI. feel free to use frameworks).
 25.Use ?localStorage? to store data for each client(will be kept as long as the user does not clear its browser�s cache).
 - OK

+NOTE: this version is only frontend, i used https://github.com/typicode/json-server as my server